JeffDeCola/my-concourse-ci-tasks/ls-example/README.md

 The purpose of this example is to give you a bare bones example on how to use Concourse CI.

-This example will grab a repo from github and list (`ls -Rlat`) the contents of that Repo on your Concourse CI server.
+This example will grab a repo from GitHub and list (`ls -Rlat`) the contents of that Repo on your Concourse CI server.

 It is assumed you already have a Concourse CI server running.